 - Students are expected to wear the school uniform during school hours and to official functions as required.
 Uniform details are listed in the School Handbook and must be purchased at the School Store. - Casual dress may be worn after class time, on weekends and on holidays.
 We ask that students wear appropriate clothing.
-Students are not allowed to wear revealing clothing or items promoting alcohol, tobacco, drugs, foul language, or sexual connotations. - Suitable clothing for formal occasions should be packed. - A bathing suit will be required for PE class and some boarding life activities. - Boarders traveling to and from the School at the beginning and end of a holiday or on a weekend leave must wear "respectful casual dress." - Pajamas and any sleepwear should be respectable. - Students are NOT ALLOWED to dye their hair in the boarding house.
-They must have this done at a professional hair salon and the hair color must be a natural hair tone. - Discreet jewelry may be worn. - Nail polish must be a neutral color.
+Students are not allowed to wear revealing clothing or items promoting alcohol, tobacco, drugs, foul language or sexual connotations. - Suitable clothing for formal occasions should be packed. - A bathing suit will be required for PE class and some boarding life activities. - Boarders traveling to and from the School at the beginning and end of a holiday or on a weekend leave must wear "respectful casual dress." - Pajamas and any sleepwear should be respectable.